Privacy Law and Policy Summer Course

 Timing and Location:

 At the close of the course, each participant will receive a Certificate indicating completion of the programme.
-Course participants can obtain credits from NOvA and IAPP.

-Please use our online application form.
+Please use our registration form